Plugin: Map URL parameters

 When to use this plugin

-• Use this plugin if you are migrating to the Squiz DXP search from another search product, and you cannot easily update the input parameters provided by your integration.
+• When migrating to the Squiz DXP search from another search product, and you cannot easily update the input parameters provided by your integration.
 For example if your query is supplied with a URL like https://example.com/search?q=example+search you could use this plugin to map the q parameter value to the query parameter that is required when using Funnelback.

 Usage